Q1. Why are living organisms classified?

-Ques 8: Try to collect all the currently accepted meanings for the word ‘species’.
-Discuss with your teacher the meaning of species in case of higher plants and animals on one hand and bacteria on the other hand.
+Q8.
+Try to collect all the currently accepted meanings for the word ‘species’.
+Discuss with your teacher the meaning of species in the case of higher plants and animals on the one hand and bacteria on the other hand.

 (i) Phylum: It is a principal taxonomic category that comes above class and below kingdom.
 It is a group or taxon of one or several related classes.
-In botany, the term Division is used for phylum instead of phylum.
+In botany, the term Division is used for plants instead of the phylum.

 (ii) Class: It is a taxonomical rank that ranks above Order and below phylum.
 Class is a group or taxon of one or more related orders.

-For example, Mammalia is a class.
-It contains all those chordate organisms that have characteristic features of mammals like fur, mammary glands, glands, and warm-bloodedness.
+Example: Mammalia is a class.
+It contains all those chordate organisms that have characteristic features of mammals like fur, mammary glands, and warm-bloodedness.